haolian9/cricket.nvim/readme.md

 ## features/limits
 * run mpv as a daemon
 * control mpv over ffi rather than ipc
-* first-class playlist, no single track
+* first-class playlist, no operations on single track
 * every playlist is a file, edit it to change track orders
-* no dedicated UI
+* no UI, it's headless

 ## status
-* far from usable
+* it just works (tm)
 * it uses ffi which may crash nvim often